sagemath/trac_to_gh/Issue 7552.md

 # Issue 7552: Update the Twisted package to 9.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7552

 Original creator: timdumol